Consulting and leading in organisations: psychodynamic and systemic approaches (ED10, online)

 A range of conceptual tools will develop your capacity to think critically and systemically about organisations.
 You will learn to map organisational systems and understand the effects of organisational structure on organisational dynamics and vice versa.
 You will be encouraged to think creatively ‘across the boundary’ between the conscious and unconscious aspects of organisational life, including those of the organisational system in which the course takes place.

-In the first year of the course, you will observe an organisation which will provide you with an invaluable opportunity to watch a group functioning when it is engaged in its usual task.
+In the first year of the course, you will observe an organisation, which will provide you with an invaluable opportunity to watch a group’s functioning when it is engaged in its usual task.

 In your second year, you will undertake a supervised consultancy in small supervision groups.
 You will also be expected to organise yourselves to plan and staff a consultancy intervention for year one students.
 The focus is not only on the success or failure of the intervention but on the opportunity provided for learning about group processes that emerge when engaging with a client group.

-Over the two years, you will participate in experiential groups, the aim of which is to learn how to observe the functioning of a group and to understand the dynamics which influence it, while also participating in the group.
-Experiential groups allow for the study of issues such as leadership, followership, rivalry, boundaries, group defences and cultural and role differences.
+Over the two years, you will participate in experiential groups, the aim of which is to learn how to observe the functioning of a group and to understand the dynamics which influence it, while also participating as a member in the group.
+Experiential groups allow for the study of issues such as authority, power, leadership, followership, rivalry, boundaries, group defences and cultural and role differences.

 Who is this course for?